Boundary Treatment for Variational Quantum Simulations of Partial Differential Equations on Quantum Computers: Numerical Results

-The periodic case serves as a verification reference and is displayed in \Fig{fig:Results:Poisson:periodic}. \textsc{VQA}-results were obtained from shallow circuits $U(\lamb_c)$ using a depth of $d=1$, cf. \Fig{fig:VQA_Ansatz}.
+The periodic case serves as a verification reference and it is displayed in \Fig{fig:Results:Poisson:periodic}. \textsc{VQA}-results were obtained from shallow circuits $U(\lamb_c)$ using a depth of $d=1$, cf. \Fig{fig:VQA_Ansatz}.
 Figure \ref{fig:Results:Poisson:periodic:cost} shows the convergence of the objective function with the dotted vertical lines indicating the transition from global (\textsc{PSO}) to local ({\textsc{GD}) optimization (cf. Alg. \ref{alg:VQA}).
 The \textsc{VQA}-results are compared with \textsc{FD}-solutions in \Fig{fig:Results:Poisson:periodic:res} and indicate an excellent agreement with the expected solution {$y_k \equiv 0$}.
 The \textsc{VQA}-result improves as the grid is refined.
 The latter is also indicated by a reduction of $\varepsilon_{l_2}$ from an already satisfactory value of $10^{-6}$ to $10^{-7}$, cf. \Tab{tab:Results:Poisson:Errors}.
 The reduction goes hand in hand with lower amplitude but higher frequency wiggles displayed in \Fig{fig:Results:Poisson:periodic:res}, which are reflected by an augmented trace distance $\varepsilon_{\text{tr}}$ and should be viewed with caution due to the vanishing mean value for this case.

 As indicated in \Fig{fig:Results:Poisson}, the \textsc{VQA} predictions perfectly agree with the \textsc{FD} reference for all Dirichlet, Neumann, Robin, or mixed boundary conditions and grid resolutions.
-Furthermore, the first-order accuracy in the discrete approximation of the Neumann conditions is obviously detected in both the \textsc{VQA}- and the \textsc{FD}-results, cf. for example \Fig{fig:Results:Poisson:homoNeumann}.
-The required depth $d$ increases for non-periodic conditions on the finer mesh.
+Furthermore, the first-order accurate approximation of Neumann conditions is obviously improved by using second-order techniques in both the \textsc{VQA} and the \textsc{FD}-results, cf. for example \Fig{fig:Results:Poisson:homoNeumann}.
+Note that, the increase in the order of accuracy does not imply higher computational costs}, since the quantum circuits described in Sec.~\ref{sec:Compilation} can be employed without additional modifications and only the source term $\Tilde{\fb}$ is adjusted.
+It is noteworthy to remark that using second-order Neumann boundary conditions does not induce a substantial change in the Robin boundary condition experiment, which is confirmed by the \textsc{FD} results.
+The required depth $d$ increases for non-periodic conditions on the finer grid.
 To this end, a depth $d=3$ is sufficient to mimic all investigated boundary conditions in conjunction with the finer grid.

-\Tab{tab:Results:Poisson:Errors} quantifies the deviation of the \textsc{VQA}-results from the \textsc{FD}-results for all cases depicted in \Fig{fig:Results:Poisson}.
-The table displays a deviation of $\varepsilon_{l_2} \approx 10^{-6}$--$10^{-7}$ for two qubits ($N_\text{p}=4$), disregarding the imposed boundary conditions.